 Ireland levies an electricity tax on the supply of electricity for business use.
 This tax is charged on the final supply of electricity to the consumer and the liability arises at the time the electricity is supplied.
-Supplies for domestic use are not subject to tax.
+Supplies for household use are not subject to tax.
 The current rate of tax is €1 per unit (megawatt hour) and it hasn't been increased since 1 January 2020.

-Supplies for domestic use are not subject to tax and a tax exemption was introduced in respect of electricity generated through the use of "renewable, sustainable or alternative forms of energy" at residential premises in the State.
-The tax exemption covers the first €200 of income arising to households for the domestic generation of electricity, which is supplied back to the grid.
-The scheme is applicable from 1 January 2022 and will run to 31 December 2024 and should provide further incentives to households to power their homes using renewable energy sources rather than traditional fossil fuel.
+There are a number of other exemptions and reliefs applicable.
+For example, supplies for household use are not subject to tax and a tax exemption was introduced in respect of electricity generated through the use of "renewable, sustainable or alternative forms of energy" at residential premises in the State.

+The tax exemption covers the first €400 of income arising to households for the domestic generation of electricity, which is supplied back to the grid for tax years 2024 and 2025.
+The scheme should provide further incentives to households to power their homes using renewable energy sources rather than traditional fossil fuel.